 As explained, all requests are connected to and emailed to a particular contact.
 However, the link that allows access to the request can be sent to multiple people.

-Clicking "Review x published requests" below a contact (from requests summary page or contacts page) will open a page showing all pending or completed requests for a particular contact.
+Clicking "Review x published requests" below a contact (from the requests summary page or contacts page) will open a page showing all pending or completed requests for a particular contact.
 The "Get Share Link" button below allows a user to copy the link and share it with as many people as required.

 - If a request on a page is not resolved, the page cannot be completed.
 Delete requests if you no longer need them